jakop311/C-reverse-shell/README.md

 ```
 2. Change the IP_ADDRESS to your Attack Machine

-3. Change the LISTENING_PORT on your Attack Machine
+3. Change the LISTENING_PORT to the port you will listen on your Attack Machine

 4. Build it